LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module4/materials/exercises/pointer-practice/README.md

 z = (\*pz) + x;| ? | ? | ? |  ? |  ? |  ?
 \*py = x + y;| ? | ? | ? |  ? |  ? |  ?
 z = (\*pz) \* (\*py);| ? | ? | ? |  ? |  ? |  ?

+You can simply write the answer out on paper, or use a spreadsheet on your computer